NameRead — never mispronounce a name again

 5. Host-led Greetings

 Hosts can turn on a “Greet” mode, encouraging participants to introduce themselves.
-It encourages empathy, inclusion, and genuine engagement at the start.

 Why: Encourages behavior, but does not unblock the primary user need.